Stay Cool with Atlanta HVAC Professionals

 We all worry about the price of a new system but knowing what goes into installing one can help us when doing maintenance checks or just understanding how an A/C unit works.

 It’s not just an air conditioning unit that’s being installed; it’s the framework of your home that is looked at too.
 Many homes with older systems require a full install, which includes vents and ducts to all rooms in the home, new wiring, new thermostats, new piping and other equipment to make sure the home can be cooled properly.

 This is important to the homeowner because knowing the pieces of your air conditioning system will allow you to check the key areas where problems could occur.
 So when getting a new system you’ll have to keep extra costs and work in mind.

 How Long Will My Unit Last?

 Many systems can last up to 15 years, but that all depends on effective maintenance and service.
-Dedicated maintenance and upkeep will make it last longer but in some cases, neglect to maintenance has caused band-new systems to failed within the first few years of installation.
+Dedicated maintenance and upkeep will make it last longer but in some cases, neglect to maintain has caused band-new systems to fail within the first few years of installation.